niklasamslgruber/EmojiKit/README.md

 https://github.com/niklasamslgruber/EmojiKit
 ```

-> When asked by Xcode, only select the `EmojiKitLibrary` as a dependency, not the `EmojiKit` executable as it's not needed.

 ### Usage

 The SPM package provides an easy-to-use `EmojiManager` that parses the stored emoji files and returns them as an Array of `EmojiCategory`.
 Each category is the official unicode category and includes all emojis that are assigned to this category.
 In total these are 10 categories while the `.component` category can be ignored in most cases.